-Science SB4

-9. What are the Three credits to include:

-science credit 1.Two courses with a

-requirements for laboratory component

-a student who 2.One credit in Biology 1 or a

-enters grade 9 in series of courses equivalent

-2012-2013? to Biology 1 earned by

-passing the Biology EOC

-Assessment

-10. What are the Three credits to include:

-science credit 1.One credit in Biology 1 or a

-requirements for series of courses equivalent

-a student who to Biology 1 earned by

-enters grade 9 in passing the Biology EOC

-2013-2014and Assessment

-subsequent 2.Two Equally Rigorous Courses

-years?
+Science SB4 9.
+What are the science credit requirements for a student who enters grade 9 in 2012-2013?
+Three credits to include: 1.Two courses with a laboratory component 2.One credit in Biology 1 or a series of courses equivalent to Biology 1 earned by passing the Biology EOC Assessment 10.
+What are the science credit requirements for a student who enters grade 9 in 2013-2014and subsequent years?
+Three credits to include: 1.
+One credit in Biology 1 or a series of courses equivalent to Biology 1 earned by passing the Biology EOC Assessment 2.
+Two Equally Rigorous Courses

-Courses not I Equally Rigorous change to elective credit for 9th graders entering 2013 and thereafter.
+Courses not l Equally Rigorous change to elective credit for 9th graders entering 2013 and thereafter.